 A message scrawled across the marble base of the memorial, which honors the defenders of the Alamo, first came to the attention of San Antonio Park Police shortly after midnight Friday.

 District 1 Councilman Roberto Treviño said there has been a 7% increase in the homeless population since the last point in time count, which took place at the start of the year.
-However, Treviño said there could be more out there.
-Haven Hope continues to follow CDC guidelines and it has restricted the amount of people they could accept.
-“It’s very difficult to know what’s going on with them and their health,” Treviño said.

 The proposal pushed by District 1 Councilman Roberto Treviño would have given tenants 60 days to come up with rent if they’re short.
 Landlords would have to tell them at least two months in advance that they plan to evict them for not paying.